wilfredinni/python-cheatsheet/blog/python-sets-what-why-how.md

 ## No duplicate items

-While writing this I cannot stop thinking in all the times I used the _for_ loop and the _if_ statement to check and remove duplicate elements in a list.
+While writing this, I cannot stop thinking in all the times I used a _for_ loop and the _if_ statement to check and remove duplicate elements in a list.
 My face turns red remembering that, more than once, I wrote something like this:

 ```python
 >>> my_list = [1, 2, 3, 2, 3, 4]